Movember: Partners

-Tranperth-owned Swan Transit supported Movember by promotionally decorating the front grille on some of their Transperth buses with a moustache decal.
+Transperth-owned Swan Transit supported Movember by promotionally decorating the front grille on some of their Transperth buses with a moustache decal.

 In 2011, Google Chrome partnered with Movember to create a video.
 The video featured real participants, and how they utilize the web and Movember.com to raise awareness and funds for the cause.
 The video generated well over 1.1 million views.
 It featured the Handsome Furs song "Repatriated".

 In 2010 and 2011, Movember partnered with TOMS to create limited edition Movember shoes for those participating.

 In 2011, Qantas supported Movember by painting a moustache and "Movember.com" on one of its airplanes.

 In 2011, the world's largest sandcastle Mo was built on Bondi Beach, in Sydney.

 A 2012 Movember video featuring Parks and Recreation star Nick Offerman was one of the top 10 most watched charity videos of the year, with 1.9 million views.
 Offerman made additional sketches for Movember 2013.

 Since 2012, Royal Mail has supported the Movember campaign and created a special postmark featuring a moustache.

 In November 2013, the UK National Trust authorised the temporary placement of a huge grass moustache to the Cerne Abbas Giant, the UK's largest chalk hill figure.
 The moustache added to the 55 m giant. was 12 m wide and 3 m deep according to the designer but both the National Trust and the BBC reported it as being 36 by 9 ft.

 In 2015 Carlsberg Group beer brand made special Movember beer beauty accessories to look after mustaches and beard.

 In 2020, Transit Systems–owned Swan Transit decorated the front grill on some of their Transperth buses with moustache decals.

 In 2023, Pringles held Movember events and changed its iconic moustache into a QR code to promote conversations on mental health.